Free rapid antigen testing available in Auckland from today

 Yet the scarcity of tests has fueled fears that unscrupulous sellers could charge exorbitant prices.

-Some pharmacies are today advertising Rats as being available to the public to purchase later this week at a cost of $290 for 20 tests - or close to $30 per test.
+Some pharmacies are today advertising RATs as being available to the public to purchase later this week at a cost of $290 for 20 tests - or close to $15 per test.

-Director-General of Health Dr Ashley Bloomfield said with public RAT tests being free, it is expected that private sellers also won't overcharge people for the tests.
+Director general of health Dr Ashley Bloomfield said with public RATs being free, it is expected that private sellers also won't overcharge people for the tests.

 "When rapid antigen tests become available through retail outlets that will be through private suppliers, they will determine the price," he said.